Slovakia kicks out centre-left rulers

 "He's the loudest and he's been doing it for longest.
 He won because he's become the most authentic voice of anger and frustration," Hardos said.

-"He has good marketing, but we will be interested in how he will handle his office," Peter Pellegrini, the outgoing Smer prime minister, said.
+"He has good marketing, but we will be interested in how he will handle his office," Peter Pellegrini, the outgoing Smer prime minister, also said.

-Meanwhile, if "anger and frustration" have a new place in Slovak politics, there will be no shortage of angry rhetoric in the Slovak parliament for the next four years.
+Meanwhile, if "anger and frustration" have a new place in Slovak politics, there will be no shortage of nasty rhetoric in its parliament for the next four years.

-The openly fascist L'SNS party did not do as well as expected, prompting Czech president Milos Zeman to remark that he was happy that "the elections were not won by extremists".
+The openly fascist L'SNS party did not do as well as it had polled, prompting Czech president Milos Zeman to remark that he was happy that "the [Slovak] elections were not won by extremists".

-But L'SNS still won 17 seats - making it the joint third largest party in the Slovak lower house.
+But L'SNS still won 17 seats - making it the joint third largest party alongside the far-right Sme Rodina in the Slovak lower house.